-When the number of homogeneous tangent solutions computed, $u'$, is strictly larger than $u$, the unstable contribution part of our algorithm may or may not work, depending on whether the renormalized second order tangent solutions has a meaningful average.
-This is different from the non-intrusive shadowing algorithm, which works for any $u'\ge u$.
-It remains to be investigated whether and how much error is incurred for using a large $u$, especially how the error relates to the spectrum of the Lyapunov exponents.
+When the number of homogeneous tangent solutions computed, $u'$, is strictly larger than $u$, the unstable contribution part of our algorithm may or may not work, depending on whether the renormalized second order tangent solutions have a meaningful average.
+This is different from the nonintrusive shadowing algorithm, which works for any $u'\ge u$.
+It remains to investigate whether and how much error is incurred when using a large $u'$, especially how the error relates to the spectrum of the Lyapunov exponents.

-\re{ Fast linear response could converge even when the system slightly fails the uniform hyperbolicity assumption we used in the proof, because it does not compute oblique projections.
-This extra robustness is an upshot of non-intrusiveness, and was intentionally pursued during our algorithm design.
-The convergence of the fast linear response actually depends on the integrability of shadowing directions and renormalized second-order tangent solutions, which might be more abundant in applications than uniform hyperbolicity. } Failure of fast linear response can be caused by a large region of homoclinic tangencies, where the stable and unstable directions are close to each other \cite{Pujals2000}, such as the Henon map \cite{Fornss1992}.
-This situation is difficult for many algorithms and theoretical analysis for linear response, even for SRB measures.

-\re{ We discuss how to choose the number of steps in each segment, $N$.
-Large $N$ gives fewer segments for the same total number of steps, thus saving some computational cost.
-However, the major computational cost in the algorithm comes from computing first and second order tangent equations.
-Hence, the benefit for choosing a very large $N$ is limited.
-Still, if we really want a large $N$, the upper bound is from the numerical stability of first and second order tangent equations.
+We discuss how to choose $N$, the number of steps in each segment.
+A larger $N$ leads to fewer segments for the same total number of steps, thus saving some computational cost.
+However, the major computational cost in the algorithm comes from computing first- and second order tangent equations.
+Hence, the benefit of choosing a very large $N$ is limited.
+Still, if we really want a large $N$, the upper bound is from the numerical stability of first- and second order tangent equations.
 Notice that second order tangent equations are essentially first order tangent equations with a second-order inhomogeneous term.
-Hence, the limiting factors for large $N$ are, the $u$ many first-order homogeneous tangent solutions can not grow too large, or too parallel to each other, over one segment. }
+Hence, the limiting factors for large $N$ is that, over one segment, the $u$ many first-order homogeneous tangent solutions can not grow too large or too parallel to each other.